AGREE ON HOW TO STAY IN TOUCH

-Talk about the best way to resolve your worry issues together.
-Maybe your teenager could call or message you during the evening while they’re out?
-Maybe you could agree on a time when they’ll call or text so you avoid calling a mobile phone that no one answers and getting more and more worried.
+One tip is to agree agree on a time when they’ll be in touch, so you avoid calling a mobile phone that no one answers and getting even more worried.